raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generating-iterables.md

 ![Banco do Café](images/banco.jpg)

-[Iterables](#iterables) look cool, but then again, everything looks amazing when you’re given cherry-picked examples.
+[Lazy Collections](#iterables) look cool, but then again, everything looks amazing when you’re given cherry-picked examples.
 What is there they don't do well?

 Let's consider how they work.
 Whether it's a simple functional iterator, or an iterable object with a `.next()` method, an iterator is something we call repeatedly until it tells us that it's done.